 Per-customer security posture rollup

-Beyond the operational queue, Command Center maintains a per-customer security posture summary.
+Beyond the operational queue, Morton Command Center maintains a per-customer security posture summary.
 Open any client's company view and the security tab shows: active EDR coverage gaps, missing critical patches, expiring compliance attestations, recent firewall events, backup health.
 This is the view your QBR conversations need — not the screenshot collage from four different vendor portals.

 The integration depth

 Each security vendor's API is wired in during the custom build.
 Huntress and NinjaOne have mature, well-documented APIs and integrate cleanly.
 Cork has a partner API.
 Microsoft Defender uses the Graph API.
 SonicWall, Sophos, and Fortinet vary — some have great APIs (Sophos Central), some require a bit more glue.
 We map the integration approach during discovery so you know exactly what's possible before the build starts.
+If a security vendor your MSP runs has an API, we build the connector during your custom build — the architecture is vendor-agnostic by design, not a closed vendor list.
+If your tool has an API, we support it.
+This isn't a pre-packaged integration you toggle on — it's a one-of-one build shaped around the exact vendors you run today.

 Pricing

-Founding Five program is active — the first five customers lock in their rate for the lifetime of their account, roughly 50% below the eventual standard rate.
+Founding Five program is active — the first five customers lock in their rate for the lifetime of their account.
+See current pricing on the homepage →

 Related solutions